Estimating the entanglement of random multipartite quantum states: Introduction

 \section{Introduction}

 In quantum information theory, the notion of \emph{entanglement} \cite{horodecki2009quantum} plays a central role, providing the framework in which purely quantum correlations are described.
-Bipartite entanglement, i.e.~the quantum correlations between two parties, has received a lot of attention in the literature, with a rather simple characterization in the case of pure states, in terms of the \emph{entropy of entanglement}.
-The case of multipartite entanglement, i.e.~quantum correlations shared by three or more parties, is qualitatively more complicated.
+Bipartite entanglement, i.e.,~the quantum correlations between two parties, has received a lot of attention in the literature, with a rather simple characterization in the case of pure states, in terms of the \emph{entropy of entanglement}.
+The case of multipartite entanglement, i.e.,~quantum correlations shared by three or more parties, is qualitatively more complicated.
 The geometry of the set of pure entangled states is much richer in this case \cite{dur2000three}, and there are several inequivalent ways to measure how much entanglement is present in a given multipartite pure quantum state \cite{coffman2000distributed,barnum2001monotones,wong2001potential}.\\

-Among the measures of multipartite pure state entanglement discussed in the literature, the \emph{geometric measure of entanglement} introduced in \cite{barnum2001monotones} has a natural and geometrical definition: it is the (negative logarithm of the) maximum overlap between the given quantum state and any product state.
-From a mathematical standpoint, this quantity is nothing but the \emph{injective tensor norm} of the corresponding tensor \cite{grothendieck1956resume,ryan2013introduction,aubrun2017alice}.
-The latter quantity is the focus of this work: we discuss several numerical algorithms to compute it, in particular for various models of random multipartite pure states.\\
+Among the measures of multipartite pure state entanglement discussed in the literature, the \emph{geometric measure of entanglement} (GME) introduced in \cite{barnum2001monotones} has a natural and geometrical definition: it is the (negative logarithm of the) maximum overlap between the given quantum state and any product state.
+From a mathematical standpoint, this quantity is identical to the \emph{injective tensor norm} of the corresponding tensor \cite{grothendieck1956resume,ryan2013introduction,aubrun2017alice}.
+The latter quantity is the focus of this work: we discuss several numerical algorithms to compute the injective norm, particularly for various models of random multipartite pure states.\\